-CDH 5 Hue will only work with the default Python version of the operating system on which it is being installed.
+CDH 5 Hue will only work with the default system Python version of the operating system it is being installed on.
 For example, on RHEL/CentOS 6 you will need Python 2.6 to start Hue.
-However, RHEL 5 and CentOS 5 users will have to download Python 2.6 from the EPEL repository as described below.

 To install packages from the EPEL repository, download the appropriate repository rpm packages to your machine and then install Python using yum.
 For example, use the following commands for RHEL 5 or CentOS 5: